Last updated on 2026-05-15

 - Pharmacy Technician: Assist pharmacists in preparing and dispensing medications, ensuring accuracy and compliance with regulations.

-- Hospital Pharmacy Technician: Work in hospital settings, managing medication distribution and supporting patient care.
+- Hospital Pharmacy Technician: Work in hospital settings, managing medication distribution and supporting patient care teams.

-- Community Pharmacy Technician: Provide services in retail pharmacies, including customer service and medication management.
+- Community Pharmacy Technician: Provide pharmaceutical care in retail settings, interacting directly with patients and healthcare providers.

-- Pharmaceutical Sales Representative: Promote and sell pharmaceutical products to healthcare professionals and institutions.
+- Pharmaceutical Sales Representative: Promote and sell pharmaceutical products to healthcare professionals, requiring strong communication skills.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.